Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 2. The first philosophical move

-Omniabase begins from a simple thought:
+OMNIABASE begins from a simple thought:

 a phenomenon should not be assumed to be exhausted by a single representation.